 After installing, the extension works automatically in the background.
 When it finds a trace, it submits it asynchronously.
 If the submission comes back with no results, it does not bother you.
 If it finds results, it logs an "issue" in the background that you can look at when you want to.
 Issues can be found under the Dashboard (top right corner), or per website in the Target » Site Map tab.

 In case you want to get more out of this, you need an API key, which you can register for here.
-This will increase the API rate limit, give you CVE information in the Burp plugin, and allows you to submit blake2b-hashed traces for privacy improvement.
+This will increase the API rate limit, give you CVE information, and allows you to submit BLAKE2b-hashed traces.

 If you need additional output or another API for whatever you want to do, feel free to contact us.